Docs

 Content-hash dedup

-Every build produces a content hash of the output artifacts.
-If your code hasn't changed, the build reuses existing artifacts instantly — no recompilation needed.
+Every build produces a content hash of the output.
+If your code hasn't changed, the build reuses the previous output instantly — no recompilation needed.
 This makes repeated builds and releases fast.

 Supported platforms